Bazar-io/Bazario.Docker/README.md

   - [http://localhost:5003/swagger](http://localhost:5003/swagger)
   - [https://localhost:5004/swagger](https://localhost:5004/swagger)

+## Logging

+Application logs are stored and managed by [Seq](https://datalust.co/) server and available at [http://localhost:8081](http://localhost:8081).

 ## Debuging

-You can also use debug version of dotnet projects such as [Bazario.Identity](https://github.com/Bazar-io/Bazario.Identity), [Bazario.Users](https://github.com/Bazar-io/Bazario.Users) or [Bazario.Notification](https://github.com/Bazar-io/Bazario.Notification).
+You can also use debug version of dotnet projects such as [Bazario.Identity](https://github.com/Bazar-io/Bazario.Identity), [Bazario.Users](https://github.com/Bazar-io/Bazario.Users), [Bazario.ApiGateway](https://github.com/Bazar-io/Bazario.ApiGateway) or [Bazario.Notification](https://github.com/Bazar-io/Bazario.Notification).

 To build dotnet projects with 'Debug' configuration you need to set environment variable `DOTNET_BUILD_CONFIGURATION` to `Debug`.
 Use the following commands before launching `docker compose up` command or set it in the `.env` file: